Microphone: Types, Characteristics, and Uses

 What happens if a prepolarized microphone receives the wrong polarization voltage?

-If a prepolarized microphone receives the wrong polarization voltage, it will not be damaged, but its sensitivity will change.
-These microphones are designed to operate without an external polarization voltage because they contain a built-in electret material that holds a permanent charge.
-Applying an incorrect voltage can affect the microphone’s performance, leading to inaccurate sound measurements.
+If a prepolarized microphone (electret) receives external polarization voltage, typically used for externally polarized microphones, it will not be damaged but its sensitivity may be affected.
+These microphones are designed to operate without external polarization, as they contain a built-in electret material that holds a permanent charge.
+Applying external voltage to a prepolarized microphone can lead to inaccurate sound measurements due to changes in performance.

 Why is factory calibration important for measuring microphones?